MazRadwan/DSA_array/README.md

 *create a redo method for an UndoRedoManager class*
 - Assignment located in the DoubleLinkedList folder

+**Recursion Assignment**
+- Write a function that finds the sum of a positive integer number using recursion as SHOWN in class.
+- Write a function that takes in any decimal number and converts to a binary number using the flow we did in class

 ***

 ## QAP 1 - Movie Theater Seating Reservation System